Find out what you need to do if you are offered a resit or sit for an assessment.

 This could be any type of assessment, such as an exam, essay or presentation.

 Your resit submission will have new titles and questions.
-The exception is for dissertations or projects, where you normally continue to work on your existing topic.
+The exception is for dissertations or projects, where you normally continue to work on your existing topic, usually without further supervision.

 If you need to know what to do for your assessment, get information from the School that owns the module: